 Anti-requisite(s): 76040 Research Thesis AND 78102 LLM Project by Research

-Students undertake four two-hour workshops designed to enable them to acquire the analysis and research skills required to undertake a substantial piece of writing.
+Students undertake two three-hour workshops designed to enable them to acquire the analysis and research skills required to undertake a substantial piece of writing.
 They are aided to define the topic, choose a method and to improve practical research skills.
 Students are then supported through the writing process by an academic supervisor who provides feedback on the progress of the written work and the students' learning.

 Students also develop skills in self-management by undertaking self-directed work and learning, and by responding to and applying feedback.